Effective: May 15, 2023

 - Provide published information about how to get a hold of staff if in the moment in-person assistance is not available (publish core hours and Zoom room contact information for immediate connection).

-- Neighborhood model can be implemented for collocated units during key holiday weeks (fall break, week before and after winter break, spring break).
+- Neighborhood model can be implemented for co-located units (departments, programs, centers) with three or fewer employees during key holiday weeks (fall break, week before and after winter break, spring break).

 - Some staff may have special requests with respect to working arrangements, and we will do our best to accommodate those requests.
 To ensure equity, all health-related requests must go through ADA/FMLA.
 If any employee needs further information about submitting an ADA/FMLA request, please contact Shelly.Hammonds@colorado.edu on the CAS HR team.